usnistgov/sesame/doc/tutorial/tuto3.rst

   ``iterative=True`` to activate it.
 Note that we have not tested this feature extensively and a solution is not guaranteed.

-* We implemented two ways of computing the Newton correction, one seems to give a slower convergence.
-It can be useful to use it when the default route fails to convergence.
+* We implemented two ways to modify the Newton correction to reach convergence, one seems to give a slower convergence but is useful in that way.
 The parameter ``eps`` sets the Newton error above which the slow converging Newton correction is used.
 This seems to be useful when convergence of the Newton algorithm is difficult, and when using the iterative inner solver.